 If Conversation messages need to be redacted, the corresponding Event resource can be deleted using the DELETE method.

 Under GDPR, your customers can come to you and ask for the information that you hold on them.
-While each organization will need to determine the appropriate way to implement their request process, Nexmo can help by providing data about what information is held in the platform, if necessary.
+While each organization will need to determine the appropriate way to implement their request process, Vonage can help by providing data about what information is held in the platform, if necessary.

 - Customer dashboard

-- Reporting API
+- Reports API

 Each of these options is described in more detail in the following sections.

 In the Vonage Customer Dashboard, it is possible to search for records via a user interface.
 Generally, searches can be by:

 - Transaction ID, for example, find details of a single SMS by providing the